How is clonidine metabolized

 Furthermore, understanding clonidine metabolism can help predict potential drug interactions.
 Some medications can inhibit or induce the enzymes responsible for clonidine metabolism, leading to changes in its effectiveness or side effects.
 By considering these interactions, healthcare providers can make informed decisions when prescribing medications alongside clonidine.

-See also Clonidine and methamphetamine
+See also Clonidine anger

 Future Directions